abelchai/Deep-Plant-Disease-Dataset-Is-All-You-Need-for-Plant-Disease-Identification/README.md

 # Deep-Plant-Disease Dataset Is All You Need for Plant Disease Identification

+The full dataset and textual description will be available upon publication.

 The supplementary material is available [here](supplementary_material.pdf)

 The sample images are available [here](/sample_images/)